awesomephant/blog/posts/monolith.md

 -----

 Over the following days, I kept following the news stories about the monolith.
-There was the question of attribution: The gallerist David Zwirner made, and then walked back{%fn "Amanda Holpuch / The Guardian (2020): *[Theories abound over mystery metal monolith found in Utah ](https://www.theguardian.com/us-news/2020/nov/24/monolith-utah-theories-what-is-it-mystery)*" %} a statement that it was a work by the minimalist sculptor John McKracken (who's estate Zwirner happens to represent).
+There was the question of attribution: The gallerist David Zwirner made, then walked back{%fn "Amanda Holpuch / The Guardian (2020): *[Theories abound over mystery metal monolith found in Utah ](https://www.theguardian.com/us-news/2020/nov/24/monolith-utah-theories-what-is-it-mystery)*" %} a statement saying it was a work by the minimalist sculptor John McKracken (who's estate Zwirner happens to represent).
 A few other artists where floated, but swiftly issued denials.

 A handful of social media users went to see the monolith in real life, including one ex-military man who drove 200 miles through the night to be there first {% fn "Alexandra Mae Jones / CTV News (2020): *[Hiker drove six hours into Utah desert to see metal monolith before it vanished](https://www.ctvnews.ca/lifestyle/hiker-drove-six-hours-into-utah-desert-to-see-metal-monolith-before-it-vanished-1.5211323)*"%} (I admire the commitment).